Is Takayama Worth Visiting in 2026? Honest Advice Before You Detour

 Final Verdict

-The iconic red Nakabashi Bridge spanning the Miyagawa River in Takayama
+The iconic red Nakabashi Bridge spanning the Miyagawa River in Takayama with traditional streets in the background

 Takayama is worth it in 2026 if you want traditional streets, strong regional food, and a quieter mountain-town atmosphere than Kyoto can offer.
 It is at its best when you stay overnight or combine it with Shirakawa-go as part of a broader regional route.